xyw2016/eos_maker/README.md

 Stripped down version of the [hic-eventgen code](https://github.com/Duke-QCD/hic-eventgen), used only to generate an EOS

+# SMASH particle list vs UrQMD particle list
+There are separate Git branches for the SMASH particle list and the UrQMD particle list.
+Please select the one you want.

 # Installation
 ```
 git clone --recursive --recurse-submodules --branch urqmd https://github.com/j-f-paquet/eos_maker.git eos_maker_urqmd